Ada Hayden Herbarium

 Curator, Iowa State Herbarium, 1934-1950

 Ada Hayden was the first woman to receive a doctorate at Iowa State College (now called Iowa State University).
 She was born on August 14, 1884, in rural Ames, the only child of David and Christina Hayden.
 Dr. Louis Pammel, a professor at Iowa State College, encouraged her to study botany at the college.
 After receiving her bachelor's degree in 1908, she first became a graduate assistant at the Shaw School of Botany in Missouri, and then, in 1910, obtained a master's degree in botany from Washington University in St. Louis.
 She returned to Iowa State as both a botany instructor and a graduate student in 1911.
-Her doctorate was earned in 1918, making her the fourth student, male or female, to obtain a Ph.D. at Iowa State College.
-Read more
+She earned her doctorate in 1918, making her the fourth student, male or female, to obtain a Ph.D. at Iowa State College.